-

 Popular crocus bulb varieties

-Some popular varieties include Blue Pearl Crocus, Blue Moon, Remembrance, and of course, the ever-so-useful Saffron Crocus.
+Some popular varieties include Blue Moon, Remembrance, and of course, the ever-so-useful Saffron Crocus.
 For even more unique and unusual colors, check out Orange Monarch with its bright tangerine blooms.
 If you can't decide on just one, we offer a selection of crocus mixes that provide a harmonious blend of beautiful spring colors.

 Your guide to planting crocus bulbs